Double Smoked Spiral Ham

 The ingredients for the bourbon old fashion glaze.

 Place the cast iron pan in your smoker to cook while your ham smokes.
-This can be in your smoker as long as you like so long as it doesn’t render down too much and start to burn.
-I put mine in around the 2 hour mark.
+This can be in your smoker as long as you like, so long as it doesn’t render down too much and start to burn.
+I put mine in around the 2-hour mark.

 When your ham hits an internal temp of 130 degrees, take the ham and the glaze out of the smoker.
 Place your ham in a deep roasting pan and stir up the glaze to combine all the ingredients.

-Pour about half of the glaze over the ham and return the ham and the glaze to the smoker.
+Pour about half of the glaze over the ham and then return the ham and the glaze to the smoker.
 This will allow that glaze to tack up and really penetrate deep into the meet.

-You’ll let this go for about another 30 mins until the internal temp of the ham hits 140 degrees.
+You’ll let this go for about another 30 minutes until the internal temp of the ham hits 140 degrees.

 Once your Double Smoked Spiral Ham is done, remove it from the smoker and pour over the remaining glaze while it rests.
 There should be plenty of liquid at the bottom of the pan to pour over all the slices when you carve it up.